-At the final plenary session of the review meeting,
+At the final plenary session of the Review Meeting,

 - for each Contracting Party in turn, the relevant group Rapporteur will make an oral report.
 To ensure consistency, the structure of these oral reports will be agreed at the Rapporteurs' meeting.
-Each oral report should take account of all the views expressed by members of the relevant group on the national reports in question, should include points of agreement and disagreement, should identify good practices as well as highlighting any areas of concern and should spell out the main themes/topics identified for discussion at the final plenary session; - each Contracting Party will have an opportunity to respond to the comments made on its national report; and - there will be an opportunity for other Contracting Parties to comment on national reports and on the Rapporteurs' oral reports.
+Each oral report must provide a balanced summary of the views expressed in the discussion on the National Reports in question, should include points of agreement and disagreement, should identify good practices as well as highlighting any areas of concern and should spell out the main themes/topics identified for discussion at the final plenary session; - each Contracting Party will have an opportunity to respond to the comments made on its National Report; and - there will be an opportunity for other Contracting Parties to comment on National Reports and on the Rapporteurs' oral reports.